 Growing rosemary plants from stem cuttings

 This part of the process focuses on how to best get root growth from your rosemary cuttings.
-Rooting rosemary can be tricky but you will find that our our method is simple to follow.
+Rooting rosemary can be tricky but you will find that our method is simple to follow.
 Before starting, let’s point out two things about propagating rosemary.

 - We use potting soil as a growing medium for cuttings when we propagate rosemary.
 There are gardeners who prefer using water as a medium for cuttings.
 And it may be easier to develop new roots in water but the transfer from water to soil later can be risky at best.
 Root development means nothing if the roots do not take to their new medium when you re-pot.

-- Avoid using rooting hormone to stimulate root growth.
+- Avoid using a rooting hormone to stimulate root growth.
 Often you will have to wait a full year before using herbs in the kitchen if you are using rooting hormone in the rooting process.
 We prefer organically grown herbs.

 It should of course not hurt your chances to root your cuttings if you dip them in rooting hormone before planting.
-But we do not know for sure as we do not use rooting hormone.
+But we do not know for sure as we do not use rooting hormones.
 We find that rooting rosemary works well without it.

 5 step Guide to propagating rosemary

-1. Preparation growing rosemary from cuttings
+1. Preparation when growing rosemary from cuttings

 To propagate rosemary successfully you need: